Azure/aksArc/eval/steps/2b_DeployAKSHCI_PS.md

 To get a list of available VM sizes, run **Get-AksHciVmSize**

-The deployment of this Kubernetes workload cluster should take a few minutes, and once complete, should present an output like this:

-3. Once deployment is completed, you can verify the details by running the following command:
+The deployment of this Kubernetes workload cluster should take a few minutes, and once complete, should present information about the deployment, however you can verify the details by running the following command:

 ```powershell
 Get-AksHciCluster
 ```

-Notice that this time, this command lists both the management cluster and also the new workload cluster.

 ![Output of Get-AksHciCluster](/eval/media/get_akshcicluster_2.png "Output of Get-AksHciCluster")

-4. Next, you'll scale your Kubernetes cluster to **add a Windows worker node**.
+3. Next, you'll scale your Kubernetes cluster to **add a Windows worker node**.
 Note, this will trigger the download and extraction of a Windows container host image, which will take a few minutes, so please be patient.

 ```powershell
 Set-AksHciCluster –Name akshciclus001 -linuxNodeCount 1 -windowsNodeCount 1
 ```

-5. Next, you'll scale your Kubernetes cluster to have **2 Linux worker nodes**:
+4. Next, you'll scale your Kubernetes cluster to have **2 Linux worker nodes**:

 ```powershell
 Set-AksHciCluster –Name akshciclus001 -linuxNodeCount 2 -windowsNodeCount 1